sumitsantape30/White-Board/README.md

 - If user wants to download the content written on the board then **Download Button** helps in dowloading the content user has written on the board.
 The files downloaded are in the **JPG format**.
 - The user can upload the pictures using **Upload Button** for using them on the board.
 - The sticky notes can also be created by using **Sticky Notes Button**.
 These sticky notes can be **drag** and **drop** anywhere in the board.
 The user can **minimise** and **delete** the sticky notes by clicking on their respective buttons.
 To create the **multiple sticky notes** the user can simply double click on the Sticky Notes Button.
-- The **Undo** button helps to reverse the action of an earlier action and **Redo** button restores any actions that were previously undone using an undo..
+- The **Undo** button helps to reverse the action of an earlier action and **Redo** button restores any actions that were previously undone using an undo.

 ## 📷 Live Demo